 Level: advanced

-Sliding leg curls, as the name suggests, are leg curls that are done via sliding your feet along a surface, rather than lifting a lever with your feet, as in the traditional leg curl.
-They will target your hamstrings in the exact same way as the leg curl, so this exercise is an ideal alternative.
-The best part about it, is that it challenges you adequately without placing stress on your knees or lower back.
+Sliding leg curls are a leg curl alternative that targets your hamstrings in the exact same way as the leg curl.
+Sliding leg curls are done by, as in the traditional leg curl.
+They will , so this exercise is an ideal alternative.
+The best part about this exercise is that it challenges you adequately without placing stress on your knees or lower back.

 This exercise won’t work on carpet or a rough surface.
 You need to have some sort of cloth under your feet and be able to slide it over the floor.
 Foot pads exist for this very purpose, but any material/cloth will do the trick!